RaphaelBonatti/propositional-logic-parser-python/README.md

 1. Before starting, you need to have Python installed on your system.
 2. Clone or download the project repository.
 3. Install Poetry.
-4. Install the project with poetry.
+4. Install the project with Poetry.
 Run the following in the root of the project:
     ```shell
     $ poetry install
     ```